-- 1 When you ship a cartridge, ship it in its original or better packaging. - 1 Always ship or store a cartridge in a jewel case. - 1 Use only a recommended shipping container that securely holds the cartridge in its jewel case during transportation. - 1 Never ship a cartridge in a commercial shipping envelope.
-Always place it in a box or package. - 1 If you ship the cartridge in a cardboard box or a box of a sturdy material, ensure the following: - o Place the cartridge in polyethylene plastic wrap or bags to protect it from dust, moisture, and other contaminants. - o Pack the cartridge snugly; do not allow it to move around. - o Double-box the cartridge (place it inside a box, then place that box inside the shipping box) and add padding between the two boxes
+- When you ship a cartridge, ship it in its original or better packaging. - Always ship or store a cartridge in a jewel case.
+Use only a recommended shipping container that securely holds the cartridge in its jewel case during transportation. - by a cartridge in a commercial shipping container that securely indus the cartridge in table we case during transportation.
+Never ship a cartridge in a commercial shipping envelope.
+Always place it in a box or package.
+If you ship the cartridge in a cardboard box or a box of a sturdy material, ensure the following:

+Place the cartridge in polyethylene plastic wrap or bags to protect it from dust, moisture, and other contaminants.
+Pack the cartridge snugly: do not allow it to move around.
+Double-box the cartridge (place it inside a box, then place that box inside the shipping box) and add padding between the two boxes